flashlightministries/oilforlight/about.md

 layout: page
 permalink: /about/index.html
 title: About Oil for Light
-description: A blog of Christian polemics by T.C.
+description: The Christian polemical writings of T.C.
 Howitt
 published: true
 ---